-The purpose of store execution is to ensure that programs that are devised by head office are implemented on time, in full, in all locations.
-Store execution is known to drive sales, cut costs and increase competitiveness and customer satisfaction.
+The purpose of store execution is to ensure that merchandising, operations and loss prevention programs are implemented on time, in full, in all locations.
+Store execution is known to drive sales, cut costs, cut risks and increase customer satisfaction.

-For instance, by making deadlines, completing restock, and executing displays and marketing plans, retailers can raise same store sales by 3.7%!
+The benefits of retail execution are substantial.
+For example, meeting deadlines, completing restock, and executing displays and marketing plans, retailers can increase same store sales by 3.7%!

 Merchandising execution consists primarily of shelf execution.
 That is, planograms and pricing as well as execution of seasonal programs and promotions.
 This includes store signage, special displays and ads, seasonal pricing and labels and sales associates’ awareness and compliance with in-store programs.